xogroup/bunnybus/API.md

 A `handler` is an asynchronous function which contains the following arity.
 Order matters.
   - `message` is what was received from the bus.
 The message does represent the RabbitMQ `'payload.content` buffer.
 The original source of this object is from `payload.content`.
   - `meta` is only available when `options.meta` is set to `true`.
 This object will contain all payload related meta information like `payload.properties.headers`.
 Headers like the `createdAt` ISO string timestamp and the `transactionId` are included in the `meta.headers` object.
-  - `async ack([option)` is a function for acknowledging the message off the bus.
+  - `async ack([option)` is an async function for acknowledging the message off the bus.
     - `option` - a placeholder for future optional parameters for `ack`.
 High chance of deprecation.
-  - `async reject([option)` is a function for rejecting the message off the bus to a predefined error queue.
+  - `async reject([option)` is an async function for rejecting the message off the bus to a predefined error queue.
 The error queue is named by default `<your queue name>_error`.
 It will also short circuit to `error_bus` when defaults can't be found.
     - `option` - An object with a property of `reason` to be supplied. *[object]* **Optional**
-  - `async requeue()` is a function for requeuing the message back to the back of the queue.
+  - `async requeue()` is an async function for requeuing the message back to the back of the queue.
 This is feature circumvents Rabbit's `nack` RPC.  `nack` natively requeues but pushes the message to the front of the queue.

 ```javascript
 const BunnyBus = require('bunnybus');